-New PI registers inspected 24 PI registers reinspected due to previous errors 7 32 Total number of PI registers inspected 32 Number of PI registers containing an error at this inspection 3
+New PI registers inspected 29 PI registers reinspected due to previous errors 3 Total number of PI registers inspected 32 Number of PI registers containing an error at this inspection 3

 Table 1 shows that of the 32 PI registers inspected three contained at least one error.
-This is a pleasing result for Victoria Police and, consistent with the previous years, the error rate continues a downward trend.

 The errors identified at the inspection include:

-- omitting uses of PI in applications for search warrants and to manage covert aspects of the investigation - entry lacking detail as to the dates PI was used - Discrepancy between the PI register and section 30K report to the judge.
+- omitting uses of PI in applications for search warrants and to manage covert aspects of the investigation - discrepancy between the PI register and section 30K report to the judge.